Koha-Community/kohadocs/source/administration.rst

--  If your library 'fines' patrons by suspending their account you can enter the number of days their fine should be suspended in the 'Suspension in days' field
+-  If your library 'fines' patrons by suspending their account you can enter the number of days their fine should be suspended in the 'Suspension in days' field.

    -  **Important**

-          This can only be set for the Day unit, not in Hours
+          This can only be set for the Day unit, not in Hours-

--  You can also define the maximum number of days a patron will be suspended in the 'Max suspension duration' setting
+-  You can also define the maximum number of days a patron will be suspended in the 'Max suspension duration' setting-

--  Next decide if the patron can renew this item type and if so, enter how many times they can renew it in the 'Renewals allowed' box
+-  Next decide if the patron can renew this item type and if so, enter how many times they can renew it in the 'Renewals allowed' box.

--  If you're allowing renewals you can control how long the renewal loan period will be (in the units you have chosen) in the 'Renewal period' box
+-  If you're allowing renewals you can control how long the renewal loan period will be (in the units you have chosen) in the 'Renewal period' box.

 -  If you're allowing renewals you can control how soon before the due date patrons can renew their materials with the 'No renewals before'